FinOps: a new profession

 This dissatisfaction isn’t unique to the audit world either.
 A recent study, published by the Chartered Accountants Benevolent Association, revealed that young accountants are amongst the least happy groups in the entire workforce.

 Young people today are looking for variety and impact, but accounting sells them tradition and stability.
-Because they aren’t able to find the fulfilment that they’re looking for, many of the best candidates leave the profession early on.
+In turn, because they aren’t able to find the fulfilment that they’re looking for, many of the best candidates leave the profession early on.

 We learnt how to do something called ‘T accounts’, and how to make entries into books of prime entry.
 These are arcane techniques that bear no resemblance to the modern profession.
 On the other hand how to use the latest software was never mentioned.